christopher-besch/homepage/articles/29_raspberry_pi_5_uart/raspberry_pi_5_uart.md

 description: "
 We have a Raspberry Pi Compute Module 5 IO Board without a monitor or network connection.
 How do you see what the system is doing?
-How to read Linux' and the bootloader's log?
+How to read the Linux and bootloader log?
 A simple answer is UART.
-Turns out, UART isn't so simple on the Raspberry Pi 5 and its documentation and raspi-config is wrong in a couple of places.
+Turns out, UART isn't so simple on the Raspberry Pi 5 and its documentation, datasheet and raspi-config is wrong in a couple of places.
 "
 banner: "./banner.png"
 hero: "./hero.jpg"